MikaelEdebro/vue-airbnb-style-datepicker/docs/INSTALLATION.md

 yarn add vue-airbnb-style-datepicker
 ```

-NB: This plugin is dependant on VueJS 2.x and [date-fns 1.x](https://date-fns.org/) (for date manipulation).
+NB: This plugin is dependant on VueJS 2.x and [date-fns](https://date-fns.org/) (for date manipulation).
 Make sure you have these dependencies installed.
-Note that date-fns 2.x is currently not supported due to some breaking changes in the way they name their ES2015 modules.
-Either waiting for a fix on their end, or we will think of something when 2.0 is in stable release.
-For the moment, use date-fns 1.x.

 ## [Enable plugin in your app](#enable-plugin)